 Figure out what job you’re your product or service does

 Once you understand your blog o products main job, it becomes easier to craft the right message or build for the right audience.
-The answer can guide your thinking in everything from product development, to testing out marketing messages and crafting your unique selling point.
+The answer can guide your thinking in everything from product development to testing out marketing messages and crafting your unique selling point.

 In the case of Songza, the developers approached it as music is a service you hire as a soundtrack to an activity or mood.
-So the service offered playlists for all sorts of situations, moods and genres, all from the concierge menu based on the day and time of day.
+So the service offered playlists for all sorts of situations, moods, and genres, all from the concierge menu based on the day and time of day.
 This included great playlists for moods like “Waking up Happy”, to activities like “Cleaning the house” and “Working SFW” (Safe for work).
-Even better it created geo-specific playlists on devices like tablets for say rainy weather, because whenever I logged in and it was raining outside it the option to play “Music for the storm” would be among the first options on the welcome screen.
+Even better it created geo-specific playlists on devices like tablets for say rainy weather, because when I logged in and it was raining outside it the option to play “Music for the storm” would be among the first options on the welcome screen.

 Do one thing and do it well